oracle-livelabs/developer/springai-vector/vectorsearch/vectorsearch.md

 ## Task 2: Understand the Spring AI with Cohere AI and Oracle Database 23ai implementation

-The application is simple; it uses Spring Boot and the Spring AI frameworks to perform the interactions with both the Cohere AI Command-R model and the Oracle Database 23ai, which is accessed by using JDBC, UCP and Oracle AI Vector Search to retrieve the vector embeddings that support the RAG functionality.
+The application is simple; it uses Spring Boot and the Spring AI frameworks to perform the interactions with both the Cohere AI Command-R model and the Oracle Database 23ai, which is accessed with JDBC, UCP and Oracle AI Vector Search to retrieve the vector embeddings that support the RAG functionality.

 1. The central component that controls the ingestion of our domain-related data, that is a PDF file -  What’s in Oracle Database 23ai for Java Developers? - which is started along with the Spring Boot/AI application on the same main entry point class, that is, the Java class with the "@SpringBootApplication" annotation.
 Specifically, the Java class OracleDatabaseVectorStoreConfig.java with the "@Configuration" annotation will perform the ingestion steps.